utzcoz/utzcoz.github.io/_posts/2020-04-02-Introduce-SystemUI-OverviewProxyService.markdown

 }
 ```

-Let' do a summary of definite period, when the user unlocked, the `OverviewProxyService` will connect to quick step service, defined in pre-defined `RecentsActivity` package, in our ocassion is `Launcher3`.
+Let' do a summary of definite period, when the user unlocked, the `OverviewProxyService` will connect to quick step service, defined in pre-defined `RecentsActivity` package, in our occasion is `Launcher3`.
 The quick step service should receive the action `android.intent.action.QUICKSTEP_SERVICE`, and return `IOverviewProxy` instance as `onBind` method result.
 The `OverviewProxyService` will use `IOverviewProxy`'s `onBind` method to pass `ISystemUiProxy` instance to quick step service.
 In `Launcher3`, the quick step service is called `TouchInteractionService`.
 So the sequence of communication is as following graph:

 ```
      ,--------------------.                          ,-----------------------.